Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 RAM 8 GB DDR4
 Intel UHD Graphics 620
 SSD 256 GB (and a second added by me)
+DW1820a wifi and bluetooth
 Card Reader
 Bluetooth, HDMI, USB 3.1, USB-C, Wi-Fi fingerprint sensor.

-It is still a work in progress but so far.... everything works except of
+It is still a work in progress but so far....
-1. firgerprint sensor (which will never work).
+1. Everything works except of firgerprint sensor (which will never work).
 You can disable it the easy way by adding to boot arguments in config.plist the following (uia_exclude=HS07;) minus the brackets.
-2. HDMI which is in progress.
-(DONE with a bit of yellow tint, solved for the time being by changig display profile)
+2. HDMI is in progress.
+(It works with sound, but there is a bit of yellow tint on thw laptop display that is solved for the time being by changing display profile)
-3. Wifi - bluetooth, since I haven' t received the replacement card yet.
-(Done with DW1820A wifi and bloutooth are working)

 However, the most serious problem so far is the touchpad(VoodooI2C), which works perfectly well apart of a strange input issue.
 Saddly this problem consumes a lot of power due to cpu usage (for the issue see here: https://github.com/alexandred/VoodooI2C/issues/250)